Spanish Fury

-A Spanish Fury (or the Spanish Terror) was one of a number of violent sackings of cities in the Low Countries, mostly by Spanish Habsburg armies, that occurred in the years 1572–1579 during the Dutch Revolt.
-In some cases the sack did not follow the taking of a city.
-In others the sack was ordered, or at least not restrained, by Spanish commanders after the fall of a city.
+The Spanish Fury (or the Spanish Terror) was a number of violent sackings of cities (lootings) in the Low Countries or Benelux, mostly by Spanish Habsburg armies, that happened in the years 1572–1579 during the Dutch Revolt.
+In some cases, the sack did not follow the taking of a city.
+In others, the sack was ordered, or at least not restrained, by Spanish commanders after the fall of a city.

 The most notorious Spanish Fury was the sack of Antwerp in November 1576.
-In English this, or the mutinous campaign of 1576 in general, tend to be what is meant by "Spanish Fury".
-In Dutch the term can include a wider range of sackings, in particular the city punishments of 1572.
-The events of the Spanish Fury contributed to the creation of an anti-Spanish sentiment in many parts of Europe.
+In English, this, and the mutinous campaign of 1576 in general, tends to be what is meant by "Spanish Fury".
+In Dutch, the term includes a wider range of sackings, in particular the city punishments of 1572.
+The events of the Spanish Fury contributed to the creation of anti-Spanish sentiment in many parts of Europe.

-Background: A decade of upheaval
+Background

-Several requests for relaxation of religious coercion in the Low Countries, including a petition by a covenant of noblemen in the winter of 1565–66, had been rejected.
-The summer then brought renewed violent outbursts of iconoclasm, in which 'Beeldenstorm' Calvinists destroyed religious images in Catholic monasteries and churches.
-The Battle of Oosterweel in March 1567 was the first Spanish military response to the many riots, and a prelude to or the start of the Eighty Years' War.
+Several requests were made for relaxation of religious coercion in the Low Countries, including a rejected petition by a covenant of noblemen in the winter of 1565–66.
+The summer brought renewed violent outbursts of iconoclasm, in which 'Beeldenstorm' Calvinists destroyed religious images in Catholic monasteries and churches.
+The Battle of Oosterweel in March 1567 was the first Spanish military response to the many riots and a prelude to or the start of the Eighty Years' War.

 The Spanish King's captain-general Alba, the Iron Duke, with 10,000 men made the first military use of the Spanish Road.
-He was granted powers exceeding those of the king's half-sister Margaret of Parma, who had manoeuvred both Granvelle and William the Silent of Orange to the background while trying to reconcile local priorities with Spanish orders.
+He was granted powers exceeding those of the king's half-sister Margaret of Parma, who had maneuvered both Granvelle and William the Silent of Orange to the background while trying to reconcile local priorities with Spanish orders.
 Upon their meeting, judging the duke's inflexibility on extreme positions, the duchess resigned.
-He replaced her as governor-general of the Seventeen Provinces, and unlawfully instituted the Council of Troubles in September of that same year.
-This court-martial style tribunal often sentenced political opponents and religious Reformists to death; the more than 1,000 executions caused it being called the 'Council of Blood'.
+He replaced her as governor-general of the Seventeen Provinces and unlawfully instituted the Council of Troubles in September of that same year.
+This court-martial style tribunal often sentenced political opponents and religious Reformists to death; the more than 1,000 executions caused it to be called the 'Council of Blood'.